 The imtransform, findbounds, and tformarray functions use the tformfwd and tforminv functions internally to encapsulate the forward transformations needed to determine the extent of an output image or array and/or to map the output pixels/array locations back to input locations.
 You can use tformfwd and tforminv to explore the geometric effects of a transformation by applying them to points and lines and plotting the results.
 They support a consistent handling of both image and pointwise data.

-The following example, Performing the Geometric Transformation, uses the makeresampler function with a standard interpolation method.
+The following example, Perform the Geometric Transformation, uses the makeresampler function with a standard interpolation method.
 You can also use it to obtain special effects or custom processing.
 For example, you could specify your own separable filtering/interpolation kernel, build a custom resampler around the MATLAB® interp2 or interp3 functions, or even implement an advanced antialiasing technique.

 And, as noted, you can use tformarray to work with arbitrary-dimensional array transformations.
 The arrays do not even need to have the same dimensions.
 The output can have either a lower or higher number of dimensions than the input.